 The Doctoral Dissertation Committee consists of a minimum of three professors.
 If this Committee decides the dissertation is ready to be presented, a Doctoral Dissertation Jury is appointed.
 The latter consists of at least two members from outside the University of Liège.

-The Thematic Doctoral School in Management
+The Thematic Doctoral School of Management Sciences

 The Thematic Doctoral School in Management is organized jointly by HEC Liège (ULiège), Solvay Brussels School of Economics and Management (ULB) and Warocqué faculty (UMons).